Cunninghamhead, Perceton and Annick Lodge: Rashillhouse Farm

-The Turnpike and Milestones
+The turnpike and milestones

-Wheeled vehicles were unknown to farmers in Ayrshire until the end of the 17th century and prior to this sledges were used to haul loads (Strawhorn 1951) as wheeled vehicles were completely useless.
+Wheeled vehicles were unknown to farmers in Ayrshire until the end of the 17th century and prior to this sledges were used to haul loads as wheeled vehicles were completely useless.
 Roads at this time were mere tracks and such bridges as there were could only take pedestrians, men on horseback or pack-animals.
 The first wheeled vehicles to be used in Ayrshire were carts offered gratis to labourers working on Riccarton Bridge in 1726 and even then some refused to use them.
 In 1763 it was still said that no roads existed between Glasgow and Kilmarnock or Kilmarnock and Ayr and the whole traffic was by twelve pack horses, the first of which had a bell around its neck.

-The road running up from Irvine to Cunninghamehead and on to Stewarton was made into a turnpike by the 'Ayr Roads Act of 1767' (McClure 1994) and the opportunity was taken to move its route to make the road as convenient as possible for travellers.
+The road running up from Irvine to Cunninghamehead and on to Stewarton was made into a turnpike by the Ayr Roads Act 1767 (7 Geo.
+3. c.
+106). and the opportunity was taken to move its route to make the road as convenient as possible for travellers.
 The date of construction is unclear as the 1775 map doesn't show a new route.
-Toll house were at intervals and one was on the right as the road joins with the Stewarton to Kilmaurs road opposite the site of the old Lainshaw Mill and the other toll house.
-Cunninghamhead Toll house was at the corner where the road runs down to the mill (1860 OS).
+Toll houses were at intervals and one was on the right as the road joins with the Stewarton to Kilmaurs road opposite the site of the old Lainshaw Mill and the other toll house.
+Cunninghamhead Toll house was at the corner where the road runs down to the mill.

 In 1782 Neil Snodgrass of Cunninghamhead petitioned the road meeting at Stewarton for compensation.
 In adjusting the line of a road, a piece of his improved land had been taken; he had been given in return the land occupied by the old line.
 His loss amounted to the money he had expended on improving the land given up to the new road.
-Many of the local dignitaries were present, including The Earl of Loudoun, John Dunlop of Dunlop, Sir Walter Montgomerie of Corsehill, Major Alexander Dunlop of Aiket, etc. His case was carefully researched and he was awarded compensation of £40 5s 93/4d. with interest, as well as a further 50 shillings as the Fee and Wages for a herd for his cattle for five months during which his grounds were laid open by the alteration of the road (McClure 2002).
+Many of the local dignitaries were present, including The Earl of Loudoun, John Dunlop of Dunlop, Sir Walter Montgomerie of Corsehill, Major Alexander Dunlop of Aiket, etc. His case was carefully researched and he was awarded compensation of £40 5s 93/4d. with interest, as well as a further 50 shillings as the Fee and Wages for a herd for his cattle for five months during which his grounds were laid open by the alteration of the road.